 Ah got it, makes sense Funny...
 I usually ask to see framing, but rarely look at the camera while we're actually shooting.Please subscribe to my YOUTUBE CHANNEL to see all of my projects.

-New short film COMPROMISE now available to see!
+New short film THE APPOINTMENT now available to see!